polkadot-js/extension/packages/extension-inject/README.md

 # @polkadot/extension-inject

-This is a basic extension injector that manages access to the global objects available.
-As an extension developer, you don't need to manage access to the windo object manually, by just calling  enable here, the global object is setup and managed properly.
-From here any dapp can access it with the `@polkadot/extension-dapp` package;
+This basic extension injector lets extension developers manage the global objects available to dapps, without the need to access the window object manually.
+By just calling enable on this package, the global object is setup and managed properly.
+From that point on, any dapp can access it with the [`@polkadot/extension-dapp`](../extension-dapp) package.

 ## Usage